D-Link's home security camera ventures outside

 D-Link announced the DCH-212KT Wire-free Full HD Indoor/Outdoor Camera Kit at CES 2018.
-Available in Q2, D-Link's upcoming connected security cam kit will cost $350 (roughly £260/AU$450 converted).
+Available in Q2, D-Link's upcoming connected security cam (£131.99 at Amazon.co.uk) kit will cost $350 (roughly £260/AU$450 converted).
 For your money, you get two rechargeable-battery-powered indoor/outdoor cameras and a hub with local internal storage.

 A one-camera kit will also be sold for $250; additional cameras will cost $220 each.
 Here's an overview of the DCH-212KT's main features: